Skip to main content

 Moodle tools

-• For information on two ways to use groups, see Blogging in Moodle, Set up a forum
+• For information on two ways to use groups, see Blogging in Moodle and Moodle Forums.

-• For help setting up self and peer assessment, see Create a UNSW workshop activity
+• For help setting up self and peer assessment, see Moodle Workshop Activity.

 Resources